-The Adjustable Block Program is a state-administered incentive program; no entity is entitled to receive or benefit from that state support, and the eligibility to do so depends on following Program requirements.
-The Agency and Program Administrator may implement consequences for violations of program requirements.
+The Adjustable Block Program-are ultimately state administered incentive programs leveraging state-or utility-collected-funds-to-provide additional incentives for photovoltaic project development.
+These programs-doThe Agency and Program Administrator may implement consequences for violations of program requirements.
 In addition, Approved Vendors or Designees that violate local, state, or federal law may face civil or criminal penalties from other relevant authorities.